 From the late 70s onwards, skin’s immune function has reduced, making it more susceptible to infection.

-Skin ageing is caused by a combination of different factors, both internal and external.
-Understanding the way that internal and external factors affect the skin’s structure and function can help to inform skin care choices.
+Skin aging is caused by a combination of different factors, both internal and external.
+Understanding the way that internal and external factors affect skin’s structure and function can help to inform skin care choices and prevent premature skin aging.

-Our biological age determines structural changes in the skin, some of which are inevitable and unavoidable:
+Our biological age determines structural changes in skin some of which are inevitable and unavoidable:

 - A poorer blood supply means that less oxygen and fewer nutrients travel to the skin’s surface which results in a duller tone.

-- Lower sebaceous and sweat gland activity leads to a weakening of the hydrolipid film and results in dry skin.
-Read more in age-induced dryness.
+- Lower sebaceous and sweat gland activity, and a reduction in skin’s natural ability to produce Hyaluronic Acid, result in a weakening of the hydrolipid film and can lead to age-induced dryness and increased wrinkles.

-- Reduced oestrogen production post-menopause, combined with diminishing cell regeneration, affect the structure of female facial skin.
+- Reduced estrogen production post-menopause, combined with diminishing cell regeneration, affect the structure of female facial skin by causing a loss of volume and, as skin matures further, a loss of elasticity.

-The good news however is that more than 80% of skin ageing is caused by external factors which can be influenced:
+The good news however is that more than 80% of skin aging is caused by external factors which can be influenced2:

-- Environmental factors: UV exposure, climate changes and air pollution.
+- Environmental factors: UV exposure and air pollution.

 - Lifestyle factors: smoking, alcohol, nutrition, stress and lack of appropriate skincare.

 Research has shown that areas of skin that remain unexposed to sun maintain their tone, elasticity and the ability to regenerate until an advanced age.
-It is exposure to UV rays that causes skin to age prematurely.
-This means that reducing our exposure to the sun and using proven and effective sun protection is a vital step that can be taken to delay the signs of premature ageing.
-Read more in sun.
+It is exposure to UV rays that causes photoaging (premature aging caused by the sun).
+This means that reducing our exposure to the sun and using proven and effective sun protection is a vital step that can be taken to delay the signs of aging.
+Read more in how do UVA, UVB and HEVIS light affect skin?

-Daily cleansing and skin care using products formulated to match the particular needs of the skin type, condition and age will help to keep skin healthy and delay the signs of premature ageing.
+Daily cleansing and skin care using products formulated to match the particular needs of your skin type, condition and age will help to keep skin healthy and delay the signs of premature aging.
 Read more in a daily skincare routine for the face.